Skip to main content

 Description

-We have developed 3D orientation imaging methods for both infrared (IR) and coherent anti-Stokes Raman scattering (CARS) signals.
-The two approaches are complementary to each other.
-The IR-based 3D orientation imaging is broadly applicable to any pair of non-parallel IR transition dipole moments, but its spatial resolution is in the several-micrometer scale [1-3].
-On the other hand, the analysis of polarization CARS signals is more complicated, but it can provide sub-micrometer resolution [4-7].
-These new complementary imaging methods will be able to provide previously unavailable molecular information that can bridge the gap in the relation of [process···structure···property].
-This innovative optical metrology will advance plastic manufacturing, 3D printing, medical implants, tissue engineering, and other material sciences and industries.
+We have developed 3D orientation measurement techniques by analyzing polarization-dependent molecular vibrational signals based on infrared (IR) absorption [1,2] and coherent anti-Stokes Raman scattering (CARS) [3].
+The two imaging modalities are complementary to each other: IR imaging broadly applies to any pair of non-parallel IR transition dipole moments, but its spatial resolution is in the several-micrometer scale [4,5], whereas CARS imaging can provide sub-micrometer resolution but requires more complicated data analysis [6].
+These new complementary imaging methods will provide previously unavailable molecular orientation information that can bridge the gap in the relation of [process–structure–property].
+This innovative optical metrology will advance plastic manufacturing, 3D printing, shape memory polymers, medical implants, tissue engineering, advanced packaging, and other material sciences and industries.

 3D orientation angle images of a polycaprolactone film deformed by shearing force